Tinton, South Dakota: Decline and abandonment

 Mine production began to decline in the 1910s but continued sporadically until the 1950s.
 In the 1930s, a sawmill was built due to the declining success of the town's mining operations.
 The mine briefly resumed operations during World War II and began producing feldspar, lithium, and more tin.
 However, the mines were operating at a loss and shut down again within the decade.

 The town was abandoned after a fire destroyed the mill in the 1950s.
 Today, the town is managed by the mining company Tinton Enterprises.
 The mines are now back in operation, providing tantalum.

 Geography

 Tinton is located at the back of Spearfish Canyon in the Black Hills of Lawrence County, South Dakota, and Crook County, Wyoming.
-The historical Main Street ran down the Wyoming-South Dakota state line, but the town is most widely accepted to be inside the latter.
+Main Street ran down the Wyoming-South Dakota border, but the town is most widely accepted to be inside the latter.
 It is approximately 6 mi west of Iron Creek.
-Tinton is set up on a hill and overlooks the valleys to the east and west, which are full of mines.
+Tinton is positioned on a hill and overlooks the valleys to the east and west, which are full of mines.
 Modern access is via National Forest Road 222.
 Several other ghost towns, including Mineral and Welcome, Wyoming, are located nearby.